AFRINIC: Internet numbers

-As a regional Internet registry, AFRINIC receives large blocks of Internet numbers from the Internet Assigned Numbers Authority (IANA), a function of the nonprofit Internet Corporation for Assigned Names and Numbers (ICANN).
-AFRINIC is responsible for the allocation and registration of IP addresses and autonomous system (AS) numbers for network operators in its service region, which includes Africa and part of the Indian Ocean.
+The Internet relies on unique numbers, called Internet Protocol (IP) addresses, that identify each device connected to the Internet.
+As a regional Internet registry, AFRINIC receives large blocks of these numbers from the Internet Assigned Numbers Authority (IANA), which is affiliated with the nonprofit Internet Corporation for Assigned Names and Numbers (ICANN).
+AFRINIC is responsible for the allocation and registration of IP addresses and related autonomous system numbers (ASNs) for Internet service providers and other network operators in its service region, which includes Africa and part of the Indian Ocean.

-AFRINIC manages IPv4 addresses, which are widely-supported but relatively scarce (see IPv4 address exhaustion), along with IPv6 addresses, which are newer and plentiful but not yet supported by all systems (see IPv6 deployment).
+There are two types of IP addresses, each with a specific length and format.
+Regional internet registries manage IPv4 addresses, which are short and well-supported but in limited supply (see IPv4 address exhaustion), along with IPv6 addresses, which are long and plentiful but not yet supported by all systems (see IPv6 deployment).
 AFRINIC manages about 6% of the global IPv4 address pool, a smaller amount per capita than other regions.

+As of 2023, about a third of AFRINIC's ASNs are allocated to South Africa, and about half of its ASNs are allocated to South Africa, Nigeria, and Kenya.
+Among its IPv4 addresses, 55% are allocated to South Africa, Egypt, and Morocco.
+South Africa and Egypt have 86% of IPv6 addresses assigned.

 WHOIS database

-The AFRINIC WHOIS database contains registration details of IP addresses and AS numbers allocated by AFRINIC.
-It shows the organizations that hold the resources, where the allocations were made, and contact details for the networks.
+The AFRINIC WHOIS database contains registration details of IP address blocks and ASNs that it allocated.
+The database shows the organizations that hold the resources, where the allocations were made, and contact details for the networks.
 Resource holders are responsible for updating their information in the database.
-The database can be searched by using the web interface on the AFRINIC site or by directing a whois client to whois.afrinic.net (for example, whois -h whois.afrinic.net 196.1.0.0/24).
+It can be searched by using the web interface on the AFRINIC site or by directing a whois client to whois.afrinic.net.
 AFRINIC also supports the Registration Data Access Protocol, the successor to the WHOIS protocol.

 Routing security support

-Internet Routing Registries (IRR) facilitate Internet traffic and improve security, including by reducing risk of Border Gateway Protocol hijacking.
-Originally AFRINIC encouraged members to register their Internet number resources in RIPE NCC's IRR.
+Internet Routing Registries (IRR) operated by RIRs facilitate Internet traffic, including improving the security of Border Gateway Protocol routing.
+Originally AFRINIC encouraged members to register their Internet number resources with the Réseaux IP Européens Network Coordination Centre (RIPE NCC).
 In 2013, AFRINIC established its own IRR.
-In 2025, staff reported that 1,767 members use AFRINIC's IRR.
+Staff reported that 1,767 members used its IRR in 2024.

-AFRINIC supports Resource Public Key Infrastructure (RPKI), which also improves the security of Border Gateway Protocol routing.
-In 2025, staff reported that 720 members have adopted Resource Public Key Infrastructure (RPKI), with 11,216 Route Origin Authorizations.
+However, IRR entries can be inconsistent or inaccurate.
+AFRINIC also supports Resource Public Key Infrastructure (RPKI), a way to use public key certificates to verify the association between Internet numbers and the organization authorized to use them.
+RPKI improves the security of the Internet by reducing the risk of Border Gateway Protocol hijacking.
+In 2025, staff reported that 720 members have adopted RPKI, with 11,216 Route Origin Authorizations.